Bennett W Helm Elijah E. Kresge Professor of Philosophy

 After distinguishing between evincings and expressions of emotions, I argue that emotional expressions are more than mere reports of the content of emotions.
 Rather, they are expressions of commitments to the values underlying these emotions.
 Central to this argument is an understanding of the expression of the reactive attitudes—emotions like gratitude, resentment, approbation, and guilt.
 For in expressing the reactive attitudes we call others to account in light of shared norms, thereby not merely communicating a positive or negative evaluation of the other’s actions but also expressing the underlying values as our values in a way that can preserve and reinforce this shared sense of value.

-- “Rationality, Authority, and Bindingness: An Account of Communal Norms”, in David Shoemaker (ed.), Oxford Studies in Agency and Responsibility (Oxford: Oxford University Press, 2015), 189–212.
+- “Rationality, Authority, and Bindingness: An Account of Communal Norms,” in Oxford Studies in Agency and Responsibility, ed.
+David Shoemaker, vol. 3 (Oxford: Oxford University Press, 2015), 189–212, (Publisher Link).

 How can we be bound or obligated to the norms of particular communities?
 How can other community members have authority to hold us responsible and demand compliance?
 I argue that the bindingness of communal norms has its source in our joint commitment to the community and to each other, a commitment that is implicit in the rational structures of reactive attitudes we display in response to each other.
 In having a reactive attitude, one holds its target responsible to certain norms and calls on others likewise to hold her responsible, thereby both asserting one’s own authority and recognizing the authority of others to demand compliance with the norms.
 When this call is taken up by others, the interpersonal rational structure of these reactive attitudes constitutes our jointly granting such authority to ourselves and so binding ourselves to the norms.